Baverne/comfyUI-TiledWan/README.md

 - Perfect binary masks (0 and 1 only) will be automatically detected and reported
 - The pass-through design allows insertion anywhere in mask processing workflows
 - Check console warnings for potential mask quality issues

+### TiledWan Video Sampler Test Concat
+The TiledWan Video Sampler Test Concat node can be found in the "TiledWan" category in the ComfyUI node browser.

+1. **Connect Required Inputs**: Connect your WanVideo model, VAE, and image embeddings
+2. **Configure Basic Parameters**: Set steps, CFG, shift, seed, and scheduler
+3. **Adjust Advanced Settings**: Fine-tune TeaCache, VACE, SLG, and experimental parameters as needed
+4. **Optional Inputs**: Connect text embeddings, input frames, or masks if using advanced features
+5. **Run the Workflow**: The node will execute the complete pipeline and output video frames

+**Console Output includes:**
+- **Pipeline Progress**: Step-by-step execution progress with emojis for visual tracking
+- **Parameter Setup**: Confirmation of TeaCache, SLG, and experimental argument preparation
+- **VACE Processing**: VACE encoding progress and configuration
+- **Sampling Progress**: WanVideo sampling execution with all optimizations
+- **Decoding Progress**: VAE decoding with optional tiling information
+- **Error Handling**: Detailed error messages if any step fails

+**Use Cases:**
+- **Rapid Prototyping**: Test complete WanVideo pipelines without connecting multiple nodes
+- **Parameter Testing**: Experiment with different WanVideo settings in a single node
+- **Production Workflows**: Use as a complete video generation solution
+- **Educational**: Learn how WanVideo components work together
+- **Development**: Test new WanVideo features and optimizations

+**Tips:**
+- Start with default parameters and adjust gradually based on results
+- Enable TeaCache for faster inference but watch for quality trade-offs
+- Use VAE tiling if running out of VRAM during decoding
+- Check console output for detailed progress and error information
+- The node includes error handling but check inputs carefully for best results
+- Consider memory usage when setting high frame counts or resolutions